As we dive into these little-known facts about lucid dreaming, let’s start with one about sleep and dreams in general:

 Dreams are a proxy for waking life situations, problems, desires, challenges, etc. At the level of the brain, dreams are indistinguishable from waking reality.
 We can learn, feel physical sensations, and experience intense emotions in the simulated reality of the dream world.

-But unlike The Matrix, we don’t need to be ‘plugged in’ to be fully immersed in this high resolution, multi-sensory mental simulation — all we need to do is go to sleep.
+But unlike The Matrix, we don’t need to be ‘plugged in’ to be fully immersed in this high resolution, multi-sensory mental simulation — all we need to do is go to sleep and get lucid.

 Dreams help us process emotions